Counterfactual Explanation via Search in Gaussian Mixture Distributed Latent Space: Background and Related Work

 \subsection{Generating Counterfactuals by Perturbing the Original Input Space}

-One large branch of the literature generates counterfactuals by perturbing the input feature space.
-Inverse classification \cite{lash2017} maintains sparsity by partitioning the features into immutable and mutable features and imposing budgetary constraints on the mutable features.
-A sampling approach is proposed by \cite{laugel2017} with the growing spheres method to traverse the input space for CEs.
-Gradient descent is utilized in input space to find contrastive explanations \cite{dhurandhar2018}, which are separated into pertinent positives and pertinent negatives.
-They included an autoencoder loss to keep the explanations in sample.
-Gradient descent methods are improved with the introduction of prototypes, guiding the gradient descent towards the average value of the target class by averaging the training sets representation in the latent space \cite{vanlooveren2020}.
-GRACE \cite{le2020} is designed for neural networks on tabular data that combines the concepts of contrastive explanations with interventions by performing constrained gradient descent adding an additional loss that is a measure of information gain to keep the resulting explanations sparse.
-Several methods mentioned above already include generative models to maintain in sample.
-The criteria of the XAI for CEs are included in the methods either as constraints or backbone of the loss design, which might lead to difficult optimization especially when the input is high dimensional.
+A substantial portion of the existing literature focuses on generating counterfactuals by perturbing the input feature space.
+In the realm of inverse classification \cite{lash2017}, sparsity is preserved by categorizing features into immutable and mutable ones, subjecting the latter to budgetary constraints.
+An alternative approach, proposed by \cite{laugel2017}, employs the growing spheres method for sampling to traverse the input space and identify Counterfactual Explanations (CEs).
+Utilizing gradient descent in the input space, \cite{dhurandhar2018} seeks contrastive explanations, categorizing them into pertinent positives and pertinent negatives, and incorporating an autoencoder loss to ensure explanations remain within the sample.

+Further enhancements to gradient descent methods involve the introduction of prototypes, guiding the descent towards the average value of the target class by averaging representations in the latent space from the training sets \cite{vanlooveren2020}.
+GRACE \cite{le2020} is specifically tailored for neural networks on tabular data, combining contrastive explanations with interventions through constrained gradient descent.
+It adds an extra loss, measuring information gain, to maintain sparse resulting explanations.
+Many of the aforementioned methods already incorporate generative models to stay within the sample.
+The Explainable Artificial Intelligence (XAI) criteria for CEs are integrated into these methods, either as constraints or as the backbone of the loss design, which may pose challenges for optimization, particularly in high-dimensional input scenarios.